XingxinHE/Junior-SofwareEngineer-Notes/README.md

+**📌Setup a Github Access Token**

+1. Go to the Github account - Developer Setting - Generate Token
+2. Git clone an arbitrary repo from your page
+3. When the computer request credential, just close it until it appears on the command line for the following info
+   1. `user_name`: the name of your Github account
+   2. `password`: paste your token here

 ## <img align="left" height="25" src="https://cdn.jsdelivr.net/npm/simple-icons@5.8.1/icons/powershell.svg" />Shell:shell:

 > ​	In short, **shell** is a type of user interface.
 It is either **command-line interface (CLI)** or **graphical user interface (GUI)**.
 This section will mainly on (*CLI*) especially on Bourne Again SHell, or “**bash**” for short.